 Why SaaS Needs Analytics and Management

 First of all, the environment SaaS apps work in is much more complex.
 On-premises software can be compared to a private house, while SaaS can be compared to a rental.
-On-premises apps are limited to an operating system environment, which is define and mature.
-Unlike on-premises software, SaaS applications are not that isolated, on the contrary they are open, versatile and dynamic.
-For SaaS apps a browser becomes an operating system with its inherent peculiarities and unique challenges.
+On-premises apps are limited to an operating system environment, which is defined and mature.
+Unlike on-premises software, SaaS applications are not that isolated, on the contrary, they are open, versatile and dynamic.
+For SaaS apps, a browser becomes an operating system with its inherent peculiarities and unique challenges.
 That is why SaaS management requires other tools different from those used to manage on-premises software.

 There is a number of impediments that complicate SaaS management, including a variety of web-based applications, the fact that employees can use different browsers and SaaS proliferation rates.
 Besides, being web-based SaaS apps leave no footprint in the operating system and, therefore, no information or inventory is available.

 One of the main impediments is the browser platform itself with its multiple security contexts and script libraries.
 The browser platform is dynamic and is supposed to perform multiple tasks, including web-page loading, playing games, audio and video, and enabling customer services, and therefore requires dedicated management tools capable to look inside the browser.

 Another complexity is the number of web-based applications.
 Organizations adopt hundreds and even thousands of SaaS applications, which are onerous to manage without insights on their usage and ownership, and such insights cannot be provided by conventional software management tools.

 SaaS Analytics and Management Solution